Personal Roadmap · Updated 2026

 GitHub & LinkedIn live

-Push every project to GitHub.
-Write a README.
-Create LinkedIn.
-Post your first project.
+Push every project to GitHub with a README.
+Create a LinkedIn profile for outreach — no posting needed, just exist there professionally.
 A recruiter seeing 10 repos > someone with a 9.5 CGPA and 0 repos.

 S4